Understanding Credit Rating for Businesses in India

 What factors affect my credit rating?

 A business credit rating in India is determined by a variety of factors.
-It includes payment history, credit utilization and business size.
+It includes payment history, credit utilisation and business size.
 Payment history looks at how well you manage payment on loans, credit cards, and other obligations.
-Additionally, Credit utilization, and the size of your business are also taken into account when calculating your business credit rating.
+Additionally, Credit utilisation, and the size of your business are also taken into account when calculating your business credit rating.

 How can I maintain a good credit rating?